 The manufacturer suggests blending up to one minute.
 Beyond this timeframe, friction from the blades can cause ingredients to heat and generate internal pressure inside the vessel.
 Also, the NutriBullet requires some liquid when blending, which helps create its signature cyclonic action.
-Grinding dry ingredients, such as grains, should be avoided.
+Therefore, grinding dry ingredients, such as grains, should be avoided.

 Health and Safety

-The NutriBullet is BPA-free, and we did not experience any non-food taste after first or succeeding use.
+The NutriBullet's pitcher is BPA-free, and we did not experience any non-food taste after first or succeeding use.
 Also, since it offers no cooking feature, we have no concerns over burns from steam escaping, and it does not have a steam tank for yuck to grow or hide.
 It does have sharp blades that you will need to mindful of when blending and cleaning.
 Overall, this unit should remain a healthy option.

 Ease of Cleaning